hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 ## Putting it all together

 You may be wondering what this might look like.
 If you are, you’re in luck!
-Let’s map our last `add` line to machine code.
-This is a completely fictional example, but it's a demonstration of how the computer decodes the numbers.
+Let’s map an instruction to machine code.

-In order to explain this, let's briefly talk about registers.
-We will get into this [more later](#saving-data), but for this example, they're places where you can store numbers temporarily.
+Remember our registers from above?
+We will talk about them [more later](/guide/writing-code/registers.md), but for this example, we just need to remember that they're places where you can store numbers temporarily.

 ```asm
 add r12, 4; Add the number 4 to the number saved in register 12